Crunchyroll UK and Ireland

 Crunchyroll Ltd., trading as Crunchyroll UK and Ireland, is an anime distributor and licensing company in the United Kingdom and Ireland.
 Founded in 1987 as Island World Communications, the company operated as Manga Entertainment Ltd. until 2021.
-The company is a wholly-owned subsidiary of Sony Pictures Television and Aniplex's joint-venture Crunchyroll, LLC, both owned by Sony.
+The company is a wholly owned subsidiary of Crunchyroll, LLC, run by Sony through Sony Pictures Entertainment and Sony Music Entertainment Japan's Aniplex.